Rama language: Grammar

 In terms of grammatical typology Rama may be considered a fairly "normal" language for the linguistic area within which it is located, despite the lack of close genetic ties with its immediate neighbours.
 For example, Rama shares some general typological features with Miskito, a dominant contact language, displaying many characteristics typical of SOV languages (even though not all sentences are actually verb-final).
 A single set of prefixes serves to express both pronominal possessors (e.g. n-up "my eye") and subjects (e.g. n-taaku "I went").
 Noun phrase relations are indicated by postpositions, tense and subordination by verbal suffixes.
+(Note: Sources for the information in this section include Craig 1991, Craig, Rigby, Assadi & Tibbitts 1988, Lehmann 1914 and Rigby, Craig & Tibbitts 1989, and also the Rama texts in Craig, Tibbitts & Rigby 1986 and Craig, Tibbitts, Rigby & Benjamins 1992.
+There are some notable differences between the earlier and more recent descriptions; cf. Craig 1991: "The discrepancy between the earlier data and that which are presented here begs the question of whether it is due to the way the data were gathered, or whether it is an indication of linguistic change, or both."
+For practical reasons and coherence, the present sketch focuses on the recent data found in the materials produced by the present language recovery movement.)

 Noun phrase

 Elements of the noun phrase

 There are no articles.
 Nouns are frequently undetermined, e.g. Pkaak tkii su itraali "(The) lizard walks on (the) ground" (literally: lizard ground on (s)he-walks), Salpka sauk u ikuu "He/she caught (a) fish with (a) hook" (fish hook with (s)he-caught).

 Demonstrative determiners precede the noun: ning nguu "this house", naming tausung "that dog".
-Quantifiers follow the noun: tausung saiming "one dog", puus puksak "two cats", nguu ngarak "many houses", tamaaski ui "every morning", kaulingdut umling "all the people", tausung saina "the other dog, another dog".
+Quantifiers follow the noun: tausung saiming "one dog", puus puksak "two cats", (Note: The earliest studies of the Rama language, for example Lehmann 1911, mistakenly identified it as having classifiers; this was later demonstrated to be untrue .) nguu ngarak "many houses", tamaaski ui "every morning", kaulingdut umling "all the people", tausung saina "the other dog, another dog".

 Most nouns do not change for number, but those denoting humans can take the plural suffix -dut or -lut, as in kiiknadut "men", kumaalut "women", tiiskamalut "children", etc.

 Attributive adjectives follow the noun they qualify: salpka taara "(a/the) big fish".